joostice/statement-of-objects/joostice-statement-of-objects.md

 	2.3.
 Campaigns Against Injustice

 	2.4.
-Whistle-blowing and infrastructure that supports and protects Whistle-blowers
+Whistle-blowing and infrastructure to support and protect Whistle-blowers

 	2.5.
 ‘Public interest’ is to be determined by the committee of management.
 ‘Public’ includes each and every passenger aboard spaceship Earth.